What is In-Mold Labeling?

 • No additional decoration or labeling process is required

-The result is a fully finished component leaving the mold ready for use or packaging.
+The result is a fully finished component coming out of the mold ready for use or packaging.

 Traditional labeling methods typically involve applying a printed sticker or sleeve after the part has been produced.
 This requires additional production steps, equipment, and handling.